microsoft/cardboard-circuits/README.md

 Students can use any microcontroller to build specialized modules, such as sound generation, servo or motor controllers.
 These modules may even involve breadboards!

 ![Servo motor controlled by micro:bit]({{site.baseurl}}/assets/microbitservo.JPG)

-### Testing, testing, testing

-As kids build their own modules, they are constantly encourage to test their circuits.
-Testing and validating a module is cornerstone of the approach.
-As a side effect, the students build a robust mental model of the components they are working with.

 ### Acknowledgments